aspenas/candlefish-crown/docs/AARON_ONBOARDING.md

 Welcome to the Crown Trophy automation project, Aaron!
 This document provides everything you need to get up to speed and start contributing effectively.

-## 🎯 Project Overview
+## Project Overview

 ### The Vision
 We're building an AI-powered automation system for Crown Trophy that will revolutionize how they handle engraving orders, inventory, and vendor management.
 This isn't just another CRUD app - it's a sophisticated document intelligence system that will save franchises hundreds of thousands of dollars annually.

-### Your Role
+### Partnership Approach
-As our full-stack developer, you'll have the flexibility to either:
+As our development partner, we're offering flexible collaboration options:
-1. Take the first stab at the entire development (recommended if you prefer ownership)
+1. Lead the initial development architecture (recommended for maximum autonomy)
-2. Refine and enhance the initial scope we create
+2. Collaborate on design and enhance our initial scope

-You have **root access** to the project and all API keys - we trust you to make architectural decisions that align with our goals.
+You have **full access** to the project and all API keys - we value your architectural insights and technical leadership.

-## 🚨 Critical Context
+## Critical Context

 ### Company Status
 - **Candlefish AI LLC** was just approved by Morgan Stanley last week